 Clearly this is something to bear in mind in the future but it is not helpful to start ups that will not have accounts to present to the potential investor (in the case of limited companies or limited liability partnerships it can often be a year before they are ready to prepare accounts and for sole traders and partnerships they won’t be required to prepare accounts until 5 April).

 Therefore as a minimum start-ups should have cash flow forecasts which are backed up with evidence as to why the forecast has been made.
-Furthermore a detailed business plan is required as this provides an opportunity to “sell” your business and should include:

 - What the business does

 - Who owns the business, what are their expectations